Last updated on January 22nd, 2023 at 02:11 pm

 - Baker’s Yeast

-Water is essential for living things, but even more so for ducks.
-They drink a lot of water use it to help them swallow, clean themselves and play in it a lot.
-Be prepared for a lot of water and a watery mess.
+Water is essential for living things but even more so for ducks, they use water to help them swallow, clean themselves and play in it a lot.
+Be prepared to fill up the water dish a lot and to have a watery mess.
 There are different ways to get your baby ducks their water that may help prevent some of the mess.

 Water Container Ideas

 - Chick Waterer

 These are just a few ways to get clean drinking water to your ducklings.
 At this early stage, I would not recommend an open water source, such as dishes or pails.
 Drowning is a possibility at this stage, they also do not have the oils that make them “waterproof” or feathers to help regulate their temperature.

 Here on our farm, we use a chick drinker, placed in a plastic tote with a section of the side cut out.
 The ducklings are able to use the missing section as a doorway to their drinker.
 An important thing that we do is line the bottom with a cabinet liner to prevent ducklings from slipping and hurting themselves.
 The tote helps contain the water and keeps the surrounding areas dry for a little longer.

 One main question that gets asked when it comes to raising baby ducks and water is “When can they take their first swim?”.

 Ducks will be ducks!
 The first sight of water and they want to go for a swim.
 The same goes for baby ducks, even though they should not for the first two weeks.
 During these first two weeks of life, your baby duck will be without the feathers to help them regulate its body temperature and the oils that they need to dry itself quickly.

 When it is time to introduce your ducklings to water for their first swim, I recommend a small water source such as a flat feed dish with a way for them to get in and out when they want.